-How to make a Bottle rocket
+What you need to make a bottle rocket

 - an empty plastic bottle